-This year, British Science week runs from the 6th to the 15th of March.
-The theme is ‘Our Diverse Planet’ and there are loads of free resources on the website to help plan activities.
+This year, British Science Week runs from the 11th to the 20th of March.
+The theme is ‘Growth’ and there are loads of free resources on the website to help plan activities.

 The question you must ask yourself is…Why are we having science week?

 Are you hoping to raise the profile of science in school; do you want to promote STEM careers and prove that all scientists don’t wear lab coats; do you want to share your children’s science learning with parents or the local community; make connections between science learning and everyday lives; look deeper into the world’s eco-issues or do you just want to celebrate your love of science?

 There is no right or wrong answer as long as it will impact your children and meet their science learning needs!
 It doesn’t even have to be a week!

 Here are some tried and tested ideas that can be made as complicated or as simple as you fancy and can be adapted to fit any theme: